 forensics and fugue for a folder reconstructed the choreographic and performative aspects of this version of “La voix du silence,” shedding light on its environment, particularly due to the absence of documented recordings or visual traces.
 The project mobilized fragments and the periphery while revisiting the historical context in which choreographic and artistic practices unfolded.
 It entailed the reconstruction of several documents from the period, along with a conversation with Milana Broš.
 A remarkable witness, she not only contributed to the understanding of the historic period but also shed light on the modernist and postmodernist tendencies in the region that were exceptionally engaged, active, and transformative.

-Milana Broš, born in 1929, passed away in 2012 and her presence is still sorely missed.
-She was a pioneering choreographer and an extraordinary artist but was also a supportive colleague and an important member of the Zagreb dance community.
-This project holds a special and most valuable place in my making.
+Milana Broš, born in 1929, passed away in 2012, and her absence is deeply felt.
+She was not only a groundbreaking choreographer, an extraordinary artist, and a prominent intellectual, but also a supportive colleague and an integral member of the Zagreb dance community.
+This project therefore holds a special and valuable place in my artistic history.